yuanshunning/pickit-docs/docs/robot-integrations/kuka/KRC4/setting_up_pickit_with_kuka_krc4.rst

 Check controller and software compatibility
 -------------------------------------------

-Pick-it is compatible with controllers as of version **KR-C4** and the software module **KUKA Connect KRC** for socket communication is required.
+Pickit is compatible with controllers as of version **KR-C4** and the software module **KUKA Connect KRC** for socket communication is required.
 The product number for this module is **91B300-020** version **2.0.14** or later.